sdbeng/git-champs/Readme.md

-## Git Champs
-## Practice git commands
+## Git Champs - Practice git commands

 ## Instructions
 You will be adding your first name to the list, specifically in the class.md file by making a pull request to my repo.
-If you get stack, research the output error and also look it up on google.

-## Steps
+### Steps
 - Fork my repo
 - Clone it to your computer as you practice on class.
 - In the command line, cd into that folder and open the class.md file